-Evidence can inform about the suicide related to the tension occur between autonomy and paternalism.
-Paternalism assumes that in spite of patient, doctors are better able to act in patients' best interests.
+Evidence can inform about the suicide correlated to the rigidity occurred between paternalism and autonomy.
+Paternalism assumes that in spite of patient, doctors are better able to act in patients' best benefits.
 There is one way by which it can be examined whether patients are capable of making decisions for their ending life by measuring the quantity of death and dying in patients who request PAS as compare to those who do not request.
 The quality of death experience is not worse by those who take lethal prescriptions compare to those who do not take physician-assisted suicide (Gopal, 2015).